 Education and support to better understand and manage your health.
 Get help managing your health condition(s) through UCare's Disease Management programs.
-We offer personalized support from a health coach or asthma educator over the phone.
+We offer a variety of programs and ways to participate including phone, telemonitoring and phone based app programs.
 What's more, participants receive tools to help set and meet personal health goals.
 Begin your health journey today!

 - Asthma Education Program (adults & children): Personalized education over the phone to help you know about and control your asthma triggers, symptoms and medications.
-You'll go over your Asthma Action Plan and learn when to look for medical advice or attention for your asthma. - Diabetes, Heart Failure and Migraine Health Coaching (adults): Personalized health coaching over the phone from a health coach who understands your condition and how it impacts daily life.
+You'll go over your Asthma Action Plan and learn when to look for medical advice or attention for your asthma. - Receive Interactive Voice Response or text message asthma or diabetes education on your phone.
+Listen to your IVR or read your text message education at a time that is convenient for you! - Diabetes, Heart Failure and Migraine Health Coaching (adults): Personalized health coaching over the phone from a health coach who understands your condition and how it impacts daily life.
 The health coach will work with you to develop, assess and adjust your health goals.
-Program goals are for you to self-manage your condition and to improve your overall health and well-being.

-- Coronary artery disease (CAD), chronic obstructive pulmonary disease (COPD), diabetes, heart failure, hypertension (adults): Daily telemonitoring with nurse support to help with self-management of your chronic condition. - Diabetes and hypertension: Manage your diabetes and/or blood pressure from your phone with education and reminders to help you manage your health.
+Program goals are for you to self-manage your condition and to improve your overall health and well-being. - Diabetes: Receive Interactive Voice Response or text message diabetes education on your phone.
+Listen to your IVR or read your text message education at a time that is convenient for you! - Heart Failure: Daily telemonitoring with nurse support to help with self-management of your chronic condition. - Diabetes and hypertension: Manage your diabetes and/or blood pressure from your phone with education and reminders to help you manage your health.
 The app lets you chat with dieticians and health experts in real time to get the support you need, whenever you need it.

-For more information on these programs, visit ucare.org/healthwellness or call UCare's Disease Management Team at 866-863-8303.
-This call is free.
-Or call our TTY number at 800-688-2534.
-This call is free.
+For more information on these programs, visit ucare.org/healthwellness or call UCare's Disease Management Team at 866-863-8303 (this call is free).
+Or call our TTY number at 800-688-2534 (this call is free).